 - for 1.5 cups of tomato paste, add 0.5 cups water.- for 1.25 cups, add 0.75 cups water.- for 1 cup of tomato paste, add 1 cup water.

-making tomato bath
+Making tomato bath

-Stirring often sauté the onions till they become golden.
 Sauté onions on a medium-low to medium flame.
 If using capsicum, then you can add after the onions have become golden and sauté for 2 to 3 minutes.

-Now add the measured tomato coconut masala paste. stir and gently mix everything.
+Now add the measured tomato coconut masala paste.
+Stir and gently mix everything.

 Add water as required and depending on the quantity of masala paste.
 I added ½ cup water first and later added ½ cup water more as I was using hand pounded sona masuri rice which takes more water to cook.

-cooking tomato bath
+Cooking tomato bath

 Use the same measuring cup that you have used to measure the rice.

 You can also pressure cook the rice.
-If pressure cooking, then add less water or add water ass required.
+If pressure cooking, then add less water or add water as required.
 Also use a heavy cooker so that the rice does not stick or get burnt at the bottom.